Statins can effectively lower high cholesterol, and many individuals take rosuvastatin, one member of this drug class.

 Because rosuvastatin may cause proteinuria and hematuria, especially with high doses, high dose rosuvastatin may not merit the risk—even if small—particularly for people with advanced kidney disease.

-If you care about kidney health, please read studies about how to protect your kidneys from diabetes, and sunlight may increase your risks of kidney damage, and autoimmune diseases.
+If you care about kidney health, please read studies about how to protect your kidneys from diabetes, and drinking coffee could help reduce risk of kidney injury.